verrazzano/docs/content/en/docs/networking/security/net-security.md

 non-Verrazzano services or applications running in the cluster.
 Traffic is secured at two levels in the network stack:

 - ISO Layer 3/4: Using NetworkPolicies to control IP access to Pods.
-- ISO Layer 6: Using TLS and mTLS to provide authentication, confidentiality, and integrity for connections within the cluster, and for external connections.
+- ISO Layer 6: Using TLS and mutual TLS authentication (mTLS) to provide authentication, confidentiality, and integrity for connections within the cluster, and for external connections.

 ## NetworkPolicies